-What is the impact and where does it occur?
-What is the organization's involvement in the impact?
 Which stakeholders are affected?
-Management Approach Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its (e.g. employees, community, suppliers, government, vulnerable groups) What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic? business relationship) Impact occurs on primary business operation from two toilets and kitchen sink Employees and management In-building sewer lines goes to in- building septic tanks then to main Clark sewer facilities.
-Sewer tank remaining solid effluents are siphoned by Clark water every 5 years.
-What are the Risk/s Identified?
+Management Approach

+What policies, commitments, goals and

+targets, responsibilities, resources, grievance mechanisms, and/or projects,

+• programs, and initiatives do you have to

+manage the material topic?

+manage the material topic.

+Employees and In-building sewer lines goes to inmanagement building septic tanks then to main Clark

+sewer facilities.
+Sewer tank remaining

+solid effluents are siphoned by Clark

+water every 5 years.

 Which stakeholders are affected?
-Management Approach Identify risk/s related to material topic of the organization In the event of damage to sewer lines Employees and management Regular weekly inspection on sewer lines is being conducted.
-What are the Opportunity/ies Identified?
-Which stakeholders are affected?
-Management Approach Identify the opportunity/ies related to material topic of the organization Maintains sanitation in the area and prevents any foul odour Employees and management Good maintenance of facilities projects clean surroundings and environment keeping the workplace safe for both employees, management and even
+Management Approach

+• • Regular weekly inspection on sewer lines

+management is being conducted.

+Management Approach

+аттестеа?

+Good maintenance of facilities projects clean surroundings and environment

+keeping the workplace safe for both

+• employees, management and even

+(C C C E T E T E T E T E de.g. employees, community, suppliers, government, vulnerable groups) Employees and management Which stakeholders are affected?